mszhangsn/weather-forecasting/README.md

 # Application overview
 This is a weather forecasting web application that displays the current weather and 5-day forecast in New York, San Francisco, London, Amsterdam, and Sydney.
-This web application is using React framework and OpenWeatherMap API.
+This web application is using React and OpenWeatherMap API.

 # Pages and functionalities
 There are seven pages, including an overview page, five weather forecasting pages, and a NotFound page.